adaltas/remark-gatsby-plugins/remark/table-of-content/README.md

   The maximum heading level to include, default with heading 1 (`### Heading 3`).
 - `extract_hash`, boolean, default `true`
   Extract the anchor from the title if its value finished by `#` followed by letters, numbers, `-` and `_` characters.
+- `no_annotations`, boolean, default `false`
+  By default, the plugin works with mdx annotations and extract the `id` property if it exists.
+Set this option to `true` to disable the feature.
 - `prefix`, string, default `undefined`
   Prepend a prefix to the `anchor` properties.
 - `property`, string|array(string), default `toc`